 Welcome to Safe Communities Algarve

-Associação Safe Communities Algarve (SCA) is Portugal’s only registered non-profit association providing a “one stop shop” of crime prevention information available to all members of the Algarve community.
+Safe Communities Algarve (SCA) is an operating name of Associação SCP Safe Communities Portugal and is Portugal’s only registered non-profit association providing a “one stop shop” of crime prevention information available to all members of the Algarve community.

 The aim of SCA is to promote safer communities, enhance security awareness and reduce the risk of becoming a victim of crime.
 It does this through a number of specific objectives covering police/public engagement; communication and awareness; as well as public support in the fight against crime.